Jobeso/react-native-whatsapp-stickers/README.md

 ```

 ## Roadmap
-- Method to check if WhatsApp is installed
+- Native implementation of method to check if WhatsApp is installed
 - Consistend react-native api